 It might seem pretty obvious that keeping your record in the sleeve that it came with would be smart but if not, here’s a friendly reminder.
 The sleeve helps protect your vinyl from most of the dust, dirt, and other debris that will find it’s way into the grooves.

 Although it’s next to impossible to prevent your vinyl from inevitably collecting dust over time – the sleeve will help minimize the eventual build-up.
 Often times if you buy albums online, your new record will arrive in a paper sleeve that doesn’t seem like it could offer adequate protection.

 Regardless of how careful you are when handling your albums, eventually, that paper sleeve will start to break down and become virtually unusable.
 If you’re already at that point and the original paper sleeve holding your copy of Mellon Collie and The Infinite Sadness is starting to deteriorate, you can grab some replacement sleeves here.

 Keep Your Records In A Vertical Position (Don’t Use Them As Place Mats or Pizza Trays)

-The optimum way to keep them neatly organized is to place them on a shelf, bookshelf, or other stable flat surface.
-It’s best if you keep them stored the same way you would slide a book onto a shelf (with it’s spine facing outwards).
+The optimum way to keep them neatly organized is to place them on a shelf, bookshelf, or other stable flat surfaces.
+It’s best if you keep them stored the same way you would slide a book onto a shelf (with its spine facing outwards).
 This way you can keep quite a few albums both safely tucked away and easily accessible.